COVID-19 testing at VA

 If you need treatment, you must start it early for it to work.
 Some treatments must start within 5 days of your first symptoms.

-Get free COVID-19 self-test kits
+Get COVID-19 self-test kits

-How to get free self-test kits
+Other ways to get self-test kits

-We’ll also provide self-test kits to Veterans in other situations, depending on local supplies.
+Find your nearest VA health facility - We’ll also provide self-test kits to Veterans in other situations, depending on local supplies.
 For example, we’ll provide self-test kits to Veterans who are currently experiencing homelessness and living in shared community spaces.

 What to do next based on your self-test results